m-umarshk/m-umarshk.github.io/index.md

 # 👋 Hi, I'm Umar

 My name is Umar, and I am currently studying **BS Computer Engineering** at UET Faisalabad.
-I am based in Faisalabad and currently in my second semester.
+I live in Faisalabad and currently studing in second semester.
 I have a strong interest in technology and continuously work on improving my skills.
 ---